(I may earn a small commission from the products mentioned in this post.)

 As I mentioned above I started out with minimal pressure but as time went by I increased the pressure.
 My therapist encouraged me to push away from the wound

-At first, I really worked the area behind my knee and my upper thigh the longest.
+At first, I really worked the area behind my knee and my upper thigh the most.
 The towel keeps any Free-Up off your bedding and then it is right there to wipe off any excess cream after you complete your

 I would massage my knee for about 10 minutes prior to a workout.
 Before going to sleep, my caregiver or I would massage my leg for about 20 minutes